SITE MENU

 ARDVRECK CASTLE

 Back on the main A897 road between Unapool and Elphin, the lonely ruins of Ardvreck Castle sit on Loch Assynt.
 Well worth a stop if you would like to walk over and explore (but please do not clamber over the building as it is a listed ancient monument).
 Details and photos are available on my Ardvreck Castle page.
 Historical connections with the Mackenzies and the Macleods.
 Probably built around 1590/1.
 The ruins of 17th century Calda House (owned by the Mackenzies) stand by the roadside.
-Visit Historic Assynt for more details about both places.
+Visit Historic Assynt and Discover Assynt for more details about both places.

 INCHNADAMPH